Pennsylvania Department of Health

 Findings include:

-The facility cannot retroactively correct the deficiency cited by the surveyor related to not maintaining the required PPD on 5 of 7 days reviewed.
+The facility cannot retroactively correct the deficiency cited by the surveyor related to not maintaining the required PPD on 7 out of the 21 days reviewed.

 The facility recognizes all residents have the potential to be affected.
 Please see sections 3 and 4 for system changes and monitoring.

 The nursing staff scheduler will be re-educated by the Nursing Home Administrator on the required minimum daily PPD.
-Recruitment of nursing staff will continue via facility website, indeed, social media websites, job fairs and off site recruiters.
-Agency will be utilized for open shifts and call offs as needed and available.
+Recruitment of nursing staff will continue via facility website, indeed, social media websites, job fairs and off-site recruiters.
+Agency will be utilized for open shifts as needed and available.

 Calculation of daily PPD will be completed and reviewed for accuracy by the scheduler, DON, or NHA.
 All efforts will be made to meet the PPD daily.
 If call offs occur, all efforts will be made to attempt to fill that position.